evakkuri/portfolio/terraform/terraforming_azure_data_services/README.md

 **Uploading the test notebook to Databricks**

 After running the Terraform deployment you have infrastructure ready to start receiving and analysing data.

-See the accompanying PDF of the presentation for more background information.
+You can use the accompanying Databricks Notebook file "AdlsConnections.dbc" to test that the connections between the components work.